gbadev-org/tonc/content/pages/regbg.md

 # shorthand rule: $(AR) rcs $@ $^
 ```

 The three flags stand for **c**reate archive, **r**eplace member and create **s**ymbol table, respectively.
-For more on these and other archiving flags, I will refer you to the manual, which is part of the [binutils](http://www.gnu.org/software/binutils/manual/html_mono/binutils.html){target="_blank"} toolset.
+For more on these and other archiving flags, I will refer you to the manual, which is part of the [binutils](https://sourceware.org/binutils/){target="_blank"} toolset.
 The flags are followed by the library name, which is followed by all the objects (the ‘members’ you want to archive).

 To use the library, you have to link it to the executable.
-There are two linker flags of interest here: -L and -l.
+There are two linker flags of interest here: `-L` and `-l`.
 Upper- and lowercase ‘L’.
-The former, -L adds a library path.
-The lowercase version, -l, adds the actual library, but there is a twist here: only need the root-name of the library.
-For example, to link the library libfoo.a, use ‘-lfoo’.
-The prefix lib and extension .a are assumed by the linker.
+The former, `-L` adds a library path.
+The lowercase version, `-l`, adds the actual library, but there is a twist here: only need the root-name of the library.
+For example, to link the library *libfoo.a*, use `-lfoo`.
+The prefix *lib* and extension *.a* are assumed by the linker.

 ```makefile
 # using libfoo (assume it's in ../lib)